WordPress/gutenberg/docs/design/block-design.md

 **Placeholder:**

-- Simple placeholder text that says “Add text or type / to add content” (This placeholder disappears when the block is selected).
+- Simple placeholder text that says “Add text or type / to add content.”
+The placeholder disappears when the block is selected.

 **Selected state:**